timbergus/robo-sim/README.md

-# Robo Sim
+# Robotic Simulator

-This is an example with johnny-five.
+This is an example with johnny-five to play with leds, sensors and motors.